 In fact, you can even use this method to help get rid of any clogs in your toilet drain.
 The same procedure will apply, but be sure that the vessel you’ve chosen is large enough so as not to cause any overflow problems or restrict water flow through your pipes.

 If you end up clogging your toilet bowl and the water begins to rise, use this same method but be sure to flush with a regular gallon of water.
 We do not recommend that you try to flush more than once in a row unless it is absolutely necessary.
-The reason for this is because any extra waste or blockage in your toilet will immediately stop the flow of water, which could make it harder for you to clear the clog.
+The reason for this is that any extra waste or blockage in your toilet will immediately stop the flow of water, which could make it harder for you to clear the clog.